ComposableFi/emulated-light-client/solana/restaking/README.md

 When the contract is deployed, the `initialize` method is called where the whitelisted tokens, admin key and the rewards token mint is set.
 Initially the `guest_chain_initialization` is set to false.
-Any update to the staking paramters can only be done by the admin key.
+Any update to the staking parameters can only be done by the admin key.
 A token account is also created for the rewards token mint which would distribute the rewards.
 Since the authority is PDA, any debit from the account will happen only through